legendpaul/SportsApp/README.md

 ## 🚀 Quick Start

 ### Web Version (Netlify/Browser)
-1. Open `web-index.html` in your browser, or
+1. Open `index.html` in your browser, or
-2. Deploy to Netlify for online access
+2. Deploy to Netlify for online access (with live data)

 ### Desktop Version (Electron)
 1. `npm install`